swaters86/TinyPass-NCS-Integration/readme.md

 *   If the singleSaleId variable has a value, then the JS script in this file will:
 - Declare a variable for each of the aforementioned containers (which also happens when the script needs to hide these containers)
 - Declares a variable for the "allowed views count" (this value is retrieved from the session file and the <%allowedViewsLeft%> variable is declared in the setAccessVariables.js file).
-- Declares a variable for the ìsingle sale statusî
+- Declares a variable for the ‚Äúsingle sale status‚Äù
 - Declares a variable for the #tp-counter container and sets the contents of this container of the value of the **allowedViesLeft** variable.
 - Checks to see if the allowedViewsLeft container is greater than 0, if so then it will show the allowed views left container and hide the tinypass ticket button.
 Otherwise, it will do the opposite of this.
 - Checks to see if the singleSaleStatus varaible is empty, if so then it will hide both of the containers.
 This part might not be required in this solution...